varnerlab/CHEME-5660-Markets-Mayhem-Book/julia-dir/julia-basics.md

 # main loop -
 for i = 1:limit

-  # body that is executed (for now, print info about the counter) -
+  # body that is executed (for now, print info about the index) -
   delta = limit - i; # how many more times around? println("index i = $(i), remaining = $(delta)")